-The primary objective of the Quebec Protection Act is to create a set of rules for the protection of personal information that is collected, held, used or communicated to third persons in the course of "carrying on an enterprise."
-The term "enterprise" is defined in article 1525 of the Civil Code as "the carrying on by one or more persons of an organized economic activity, whether or not it is commercial in nature, consisting of producing, administering or alienating property, or providing a service."
+The primary objective of the Quebec Privacy Act is to create a set of rules for the protection of i) personal information that is collected, held, used, or communicated to third persons in the course of ii) "carrying on an enterprise".
+An additional distinction is made for iii) "sensitive personal information".